JustinTime42/JustinTime42/README.md

 Full Stack Developer
 --------------------

-Full Stack Developer with experience in Javascript, React + Redux, Node, PostgresSQL, and more.
+Full Stack Developer with experience in Javascript, React + Redux, Node, PostgresSQL, GCP, Typescript and more.
 Develop custom web apps for clients on Upwork and for local businesses.
 I help businesses grow to the next level through effective use of technology and automation.

 * 🌍  I'm based in Alaska